rust-tw/book-tw/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-04/src/main.rs:here}}
 ```

-<span class="caption">Listing 13-4: Extracting the calls to
+<span class="caption">範例 13-4: Extracting the calls to
 `simulated_expensive_calculation` to one place and storing the result in the
 `expensive_result` variable</span>